 - an overcasting, a monogramming, a zipper, a blind stitch, a buttonhole, and a button sewing foot.

-- Weighs just under eleven pounds.
+- This machine weighs just under eleven pounds.

 - The LCD screen is easy to read, and control.

 - All 50 stitches are displayed on the machine.